camunity/intro-to-web-development/proj2/README.md

 - Data Persistence: Cookies or Storage
 - Serverless or Cloud based programming

-* all groups must choose at least 2 of the above
+* groups must choose at least 2 of the above

 ## Nice to Have